-For certain performance obligations related to software subscriptions, extended warranty and other subscription agreements that are settled over time, Snap-on has elected not to disclose the value of unsatisfied performance obligations for: (i) contracts that have an original expected length of one year or less; (ii) contracts where revenue is recognized as invoiced; and (iii) contracts with variable consideration related to unsatisfied performance obligations.
+For certain performance obligations related to software subscriptions, extended warranty and other subscription agreements that are settled over time, Snapon has elected not to disclose the value of unsatisfied performance obligations for: (i) contracts that have an original expected length of one year or less; (ii) contracts where revenue is recognized as invoiced; and (iii) contracts with variable consideration related to unsatisfied performance obligations.
 The remaining duration of these unsatisfied performance obligations generally range from one month up to 60 months.
-Snap-on had approximately \$235 million of long-term contracts that have fixed consideration that extends beyond one year as of December 28, 2019.
-Snap-on expects to recognize approximately 70% of these contracts as revenue by the end of fiscal 2021, an additional 25% by the end of fiscal 2023 and the balance thereafter.
+Snap-on had approximately \$217.0 million of long-term contracts that have fixed consideration that extends beyond one year as of January 2, 2021.
+Snap-on expects to recognize approximately 70% of these contracts as revenue by the end of fiscal 2022, an additional 25% by the end of fiscal 2024 and the balance thereafter.

 Contract liabilities (Deferred revenues): Contract liabilities are recorded when cash payments are received in advance of Snap-on's performance.
 The timing of payment is typically on a monthly, quarterly or annual basis.
-The balance of total contract liabilities was \$65.1 million and \$63.8 million at December 28, 2019 and December 29, 2018, respectively.
-The current portion of contract liabilities and the non-current portion are included in "Other accrued liabilities" and "Other long-term liabilities", respectively, on the accompanying Consolidated Balance Sheets.
-In 2019, Snap-on recognized revenue of \$46.2 million that was included in the contract liability balance as of December 29, 2018, which was primarily from the amortization of software subscriptions, extended warranties and other subscription agreements.
-The increase in the total contract liabilities balance is primarily driven by the timing of cash payments received or due in advance of satisfying Snap-on's performance obligations and growth in certain software subscriptions, partially offset by revenues recognized that were included in the contract liability balance at the beginning of the year.
+The balance of total contract liabilities was \$61.0 million and \$65.1 million at January 2, 2021 and December 28, 2019, respectively.
+The current portion of contract liabilities is included in "Other accrued liabilities" and the non-current portion is included in "Other long-term liabilities" on the accompanying Consolidated Balance Sheets.
+In 2020, Snap-on recognized revenue of \$53.5 million that was included in the contract liability balance as of December 28, 2019, which was primarily from the amortization of software subscriptions, extended warranties and other subscription agreements.
+The decrease in the total contract liabilities balance is primarily driven by the timing of cash payments received or due in advance of satisfying Snap-on's performance obligations and growth in certain software subscriptions, partially offset by revenues recognized that were included in the contract liability balance at the beginning of the year.

 Franchise fee revenue, including nominal, non-refundable initial fees, is recognized upon the granting of a franchise, which is when the company has performed substantially all initial services required by the franchise agreement.
 Franchise fee revenue also includes ongoing monthly fees (primarily for sales and business training as well as marketing and product promotion programs) that are recognized as the fees are earned.
-Franchise fee revenue in 2019, 2018 and 2017 totaled \$15.4 million, \$16.2 million and \$15.2 million, respectively.
+Franchise fee revenue in 2020, 2019 and 2018 totaled \$16.2 million, \$15.4 million and \$16.2 million, respectively.